Button Gwinnett: Political career

 Gwinnett did not become a strong advocate of colonial rights until 1775, when St. John's Parish, which encompassed his lands, threatened to secede from Georgia because of the colony's conservative response to the events of the times.
 During his tenure in the Assembly, Gwinnett's chief rival was Lachlan McIntosh, and Lyman Hall was his closest ally.

 Gwinnett was appointed to represent Georgia at the Continental Congress, where he voted in favor of the Declaration of Independence, adopted by Congress on July 2, 1776.
 He signed the famous parchment copy on August 2, 1776.
 After signing the Declaration, he was accompanied as far as Virginia by Carter Braxton, another of the signers, carrying a proposed state constitution drawn up by John Adams.
 During his service in the Continental Congress, Gwinnett was a candidate for a brigadier general position to lead the 1st Regiment in the Continental Army but lost out to McIntosh.
 The loss of the position to his rival embittered Gwinnett greatly.

 Gwinnett served in the Georgia state legislature, and in 1777 he wrote the original draft of Georgia's first state constitution.
 He became Speaker of the Georgia Assembly, a position he held until the death of the President (Governor) of Georgia Archibald Bulloch.
 Gwinnett was elevated to the vacated position by the Assembly's Executive Council.
 In this position, he sought to undermine the leadership of McIntosh.
 Tensions between Gwinnett and McIntosh reached a boiling point when the General Assembly voted to approve Gwinnett's attack on British Florida in April 1777.

 Death

 As acting Delegate of the Congress from Georgia and commander-in-chief of Georgia's military, Gwinnett was the superior of his rival McIntosh.
 Gwinnett had McIntosh's brother arrested and charged with treason.
 He also ordered McIntosh to lead an invasion of British-controlled East Florida, which failed.
 Gwinnett and McIntosh blamed each other for the defeat, and McIntosh publicly called Gwinnett "a scoundrel and lying rascal".
 Gwinnett then challenged McIntosh to a duel, which they fought on May 16, 1777, at a plantation owned by deposed Royal Governor James Wright.
 The two men exchanged pistol shots at twelve paces, and both were wounded.
 Gwinnett died of his wounds on May 19, 1777, and is believed to have been buried in Savannah's Colonial Park Cemetery.
 McIntosh, although wounded, recovered and went on to live until 1806.
-He was not charged in connection with Gwinnett's death.
+He was tried for but acquitted of Gwinnett's death.